-(Restitution with respect to contracts to be performed over a period of time)
+(Restitution with respect to long-term contracts)

-- (1) On termination of a contract to be performed over a period of time restitution can only be claimed for the period after termination has taken effect, provided the contract is divisible. - (2) As far as restitution has to be made, the provisions of Article 7.3.6 apply.
+- (1) On termination of a long-term contract restitution can only be claimed for the period after termination has taken effect, provided the contract is divisible. - (2) As far as restitution has to be made, the provisions of Article 7.3.6 apply.